-- Highway Part-Town Fund used to account for highway operations. - Special District Funds used to account for resources of the special districts.
+- General Town Outside Village Fund used to account for transactions which by statute effect only those areas outside the boundaries of the Village located within the Town. - Highway Part-Town Fund used to account for highway operations. - Special District Funds used to account for resources of the special districts.
 The Town has drainage, water, sewer, park, recreation, fire protection and lighting districts which supply services to portions of the Town. - Special Grant Fund used to account for federal monies received to subsidize rental housing and economic development assistance.

 Capital Projects Fund - The capital projects fund is used to account for financial resources used for the acquisition or construction of major capital facilities.
-Financing is generally provided from the proceeds of bond and note sales, transfers from other funds and or Federal and State grants.
+Financing is generally provided from the proceeds of bond and note sales, transfers from other funds and/or Federal and State grants.